rimelek/learn-docker/pages/advanced/kernel-namespaces-network.rst

   64 bytes from dns.google (8.8.4.4): icmp_seq=2 ttl=112 time=12.1 ms
   64 bytes from dns.google (8.8.4.4): icmp_seq=3 ttl=112 time=11.7 ms

-Debugging the Minotour
+Debugging the Minotaur
 -------------------------

 .. image:: https://ams03pap003files.storage.live.com/y4ma1e5P3H-skpwTnHOUe_ME9rn3w3T4wukF93GCb5wMnJZLxpHydFZN0EiDF620u1mTkozX-QKGNJ0UceloGmfFeQDZu8J9K1vhV6Kg2Cpt8k3uw9K1I9ZFeYUyappE6EN8Vfy91F_jTKqvgYjmvXk0_Nk_kJqYR5bsTI9haf7OOcW8ENWjx-wzpvsbgdFsSyv?width=1024&height=572&cropmode=none
   :width: 660
   :height: 369

-I call this technique "Debugging the Minotour" because unlike before when we ran a new container to attach it to another container's network namespace, we are still on the host and we use most of the host's namespaces and we choose to use one container's mount namespace (and only the mount namespace) and another container's network namespace (and only the network namespace).
-As we were creating a Minotour where the body of the Minotour is the mount namespace of the debugger container with all of its tools and the head is the other container's network namespace which we want to debug.
+I call this technique "Debugging the Minotaur" because unlike before when we ran a new container to attach it to another container's network namespace, we are still on the host and we use most of the host's namespaces and we choose to use one container's mount namespace (and only the mount namespace) and another container's network namespace (and only the network namespace).
+As we were creating a Minotaur where the body of the Minotaur is the mount namespace of the debugger container with all of its tools and the head is the other container's network namespace which we want to debug.
 To do this, we use only :code:`nsenter` and nothing else.